bytefish/bytefish.de/blog/apache_flink_series_4.md

 author: Philipp Wagner
 summary: This article shows how to write a custom PostgreSQL SinkFunction for Apache Flink.

+In this article I am going to show how to write a custom Apache Flink [SinkFunction], that bulk writes into a PostgreSQL database.

 ## What we are going to build ##

-You often need to write your data into a relational database, because relational databases offer amazing possibilities to work with data using SQL as a query language.
-Often enough reports need to be generated
+Processed data often needs to be written into a relational database, simply because SQL makes it easy to work with data.
+Often enough you will also need to generate reports for customers or feed an existing application, which uses the relational database.

-Single Inserts to a database are highly inefficient, that's why [PgBulkInsert] is used for Bulk Inserts to a PostgreSQL database.
+A custom data sink for Apache Flink simply needs to implement the [SinkFunction] interface.
+If a resource needs to be opened and closed, then a [RichSinkFunction] needs to be implemented.

 ## Source Code ##